krisshonero/gamezone/README.md

 then you have to run "npm install react-navigation-stack" and "npm install react-navigation-drawer"

 - adding a left menu with icon and navigation routes

+- use of Formik to make easy create the formuler "npm install formik"

+- use of yup to validate the form "npm install yup"